 - b.
-To maintain eligibility to receive funds from and invest funds on behalf of an entity under this chapter, an investment pool must furnish to the Investment Officer or other authorized representative of the entity: - 1. investment transaction confirmations; and - 2. a monthly report that contains, at a minimum, the following information: - i. the types and percentage breakdown of securities in which the pool is invested; - ii. the current average dollar-weighted maturity, based on the stated maturity date, of the pool; - iii. the current percentage of the pool's portfolio in investments that have stated maturities of more than one year; - iv. the book value versus the fair value of the pool's portfolio, using amortized cost valuation; - v. the size of the pool; - vi. the number of participants in the pool; - vii. the custodian bank that is safekeeping the assets of the pool; - viii. a listing of daily transaction activity of the entity participating in the pool; - ix. the yield and expense ratio of the pool; - x. the portfolio managers of the pool; and - xi. any changes or addenda to the offering circular.
+To maintain eligibility to receive funds from and invest funds on behalf of an entity under this chapter, an investment pool must furnish to the Investment Officer or other authorized representative of the entity: - investment transaction confirmations; and - 2. a monthly report that contains, at a minimum, the following information: - the types and percentage breakdown of securities in which the pool is invested; - ii. the current average dollar-weighted maturity, based on the stated maturity date, of the pool; - iii. the current percentage of the pool's portfolio in investments that have stated maturities of more than one year; - iv. the book value versus the fair value of the pool's portfolio, using amortized cost valuation; - v. the size of the pool; - vi. the number of participants in the pool; - vii. the custodian bank that is safekeeping the assets of the pool; - viii. a listing of daily transaction activity of the entity participating in the pool; - ix. the yield and expense ratio of the pool; - x. the portfolio managers of the pool; and - xi. any changes or addenda to the offering circular. - c.
+Yield shall be calculated in accordance with regulations governing the registration of open-ended management investment companies under the Investment Company Act of 1940, as promulgated from time to time by the Federal Securities and Exchange Commission.